-In this paper we developed and investigated an algebraic inquisitive semantics, $\mathsf{Inq}\mathsf{A}$ .
+In this paper we developed and investigated a framework for the semantic treatment of informative and inquisitive content, driven entirely by algebraic considerations.
 We proposed to define propositions as non-empty, downward closed sets of possibilities, and we showed that entailment can simply be defined as inclusion in this case, suitably capturing when one proposition is at least as informative and inquisitive as another.
 We showed that this entailment order gives rise to a complete Heyting algebra, with meet, join, and relative pseudo-complement operators.
 Just as in classical logic, these semantic operators were then associated with the logical constants in a first-order language.

-We found that InqA essentially coincides with the support-based system developed and investigated in much previous work on inquisitive semantics.
-Thus, our algebraic considerations did not lead to a wholly new semantics, but rather to a more solid foundation for the most basic existing system.
-In future work, we hope to extend the approach to obtain more fine-grained systems, where propositions do not only embody informative and inquisitive content, but also further aspects of meaning.
+We found that the resulting system essentially coincides with the simplest and most well-understood existing implemenation of inquisitive semantics, and that its treatment of disjunction and existentials also concurs with that of alternative semantics.
+Thus, our algebraic considerations did not lead to a wholly new semantics, but rather to a more solid foundation for some of the existing systems.
+In future work, we hope to extend the approach to obtain an even more fine-grained framework, where propositions do not only embody informative and inquisitive content, but also further aspects of meaning.